kangxinchen0930/kangxinchen0930/README.md

 - 👋 Hi, I’m @kangxinchen0930
-- 👀 I’m interested in Computational Psychiatry, climbing psychology, sportspsychology
+- 👀 I’m interested in neuroscience and psychology
-- 🌱 I have experience in python, MATLAB, Latex
+- 🌱 I have experience in python, SQL, MATLAB, Latex
-- 🌱 I’m currently learning JavaScript, SQL, C++, PHP
 - 💞️ I’m looking to collaborate on climbing psychology research
 - 📫 How to reach me: kangxinnnn@hotmail.com
 - 😄 Pronouns: she/her/they